-A rapid rise in the number of electric vehicles across the UK presents an opportunity to support high street and out of town retail and an additional income stream for landlords, according to the latest research from Knight Frank.
+A rapid rise in the number of electric vehicles (EVs) in Scotland presents an opportunity for the country’s property sector to contribute to the national drive for net zero and revive the hard-pressed retail sector, according to the latest research from Knight Frank.

 Despite the outbreak of the Covid-19 pandemic, global real estate investment managers raised at least EUR123 billion (USD150.7 billion) of new capital for non-listed real estate in 2020, according to the Capital Raising Survey 2021, published by ANREV, INREV and NCREIF.